torch/trepl/README.md

 Globals
 -------

-global variables are a well known issue with Lua. `th` can be run with a flag `-g` that will monitor global variables creation and access.
+Global variables are a well known issue with Lua. `th` can be run with a flag `-g` that will monitor global variables creation and access.

 Creation of a variable will generate a warning message, while access will generate an error.